-The UH Student Health Insurance Committee encourages students to think about their health insurance needs.
+The University of Hawai'i encourages students to think about their health insurance needs.
 Lack of adequate insurance coverage may be financially devastating in the event of a major illness or accident.
 Medical costs can be a burden even in the case of a minor illness.
 Consequently, the purchase of medical insurance should not be considered "extra," but rather should be viewed as a cost of daily living, in the same way as housing, food and transportation.
 Please be aware that medical insurance is considered a legitimate cost of education for purposes of financial aid and should be listed on your financial aid application.

-For the 2012-2013 plan year, you have a choice of plan options for the UH Student Plan.
-All options provide medical coverage along with laboratory, radiology, mental health, family planning, medical evacuation, and overseas travel benefits.
-However depending on your health insurance needs, you also have the option to purchase prescription drug, dental and Life Insurance, Accidental Death & Dismemberment and Repatriation benefits.
+For the 2014-2015 plan year, you have a choice of plan options for the UH Student Plan.
+All options provide medical and prescription drug coverage along with laboratory, radiology, mental health, family planning, medical evacuation, and overseas travel benefits.
+However depending on your health insurance needs, you also have the option to purchase dental and Repatriation, Life Insurance, and Accidental Death & Dismemberment benefits.

 *Information for the 2015-2016 UH Student Plan (Fall 2015-Summer 2016) will be posted in July 2015.